niki2007/QOL-Codes-Windows-Android/README.md

 # Projects
 I will be posting all of my Projects i made just for fun or for making something easier here.
 Feel free to download, use and edit them.
+All projects will have description on what they do and how they work.
 > [!WARNING]
 > !
 Projects were tested on Windows 10 and some on Android devices.
 Not all of them will work on other devices without change of the code. !